tomwillfixit/smokeping/README.md

 # Slack notifications

-To get Slack Notifications when packet loss has been detected then add your Slack auth token and channel name into the following script :
+To get Slack Notifications when packet loss has been detected then add your Slack auth token and channel name into the following script : [slack_notify.sh](./slack_notify.sh)

-[slack_notify.sh] (slack_notify.sh)

 # Build and run smokeping
 ```